Maintaining Leiden Communities in Large Dynamic Graphs: Related Work

-$\bullet$ \textbf{Other metrics-based CD.} Beyond modularity, various CD methods have been developed by using different optimization purposes, such as similarity, statistical inference, spectral clustering, and neural networks.
+$\bullet$ \textbf{Other metrics-based CD.} Beyond modularity, various CD methods have been developed for different optimization purposes, such as similarity, statistical inference, spectral clustering, and neural networks.
 The similarity-based methods like SCAN \cite{ester1996density,xu2007scan, wang2025searching} identify dense regions from the graph via structural similarity.
-Statistical inference approaches, including stochastic block models \cite{holland1983stochastic, karrer2011stochastic, airoldi2008mixed,pandit2007netprobe}, infer communities by fitting generative probabilistic models to observed networks.
-Spectral clustering methods \cite{newman2006finding, amini2013pseudo, de2014laplacian} exploit the eigenstructure of graph Laplacians to group nodes with similar structural roles.
+Statistical inference approaches, including stochastic block models \cite{holland1983stochastic, karrer2011stochastic, airoldi2008mixed}, infer communities by fitting generative probabilistic models to observed networks.
+Spectral clustering methods \cite{newman2006finding, de2014laplacian} exploit the eigenstructure of graph Laplacians to group nodes with similar structural roles.
 Deep learning-based methods for CD have recently gained traction.
-Graph convolutional networks \cite{shchur2019overlapping, hu2020going, liu2020independence, huang2017accelerated, cui2020adaptive, levie2018cayleynets, zhang2021spectral, zhao2021graph,xu2020stacked}, and graph attention networks \cite{jing2021hdmi, you2016image, fu2020magnn, vaswani2017attention, wang2021self, luo2021detecting} have demonstrated strong performance in learning expressive node embeddings for CD tasks.
+Graph convolutional networks \cite{hu2020going, cui2020adaptive, zhao2021graph}, and graph attention networks \cite{fu2020magnn, velivckovic2017graph, wang2021self} have demonstrated strong performance in learning expressive node embeddings for CD tasks.
 For more details, please refer to recent survey papers of CD \cite{chakraborty2017metrics,su2022comprehensive}.

 Besides, many of the above methods have also been extended for dynamic graphs.
 Ruan et al. \cite{ruan2021dynamic} and Zhang et al. \cite{zhang2022effective} have studied structural graph clustering on dynamic graphs, which is based on structural similarity.
-Temporal spectral methods \cite{chi2007evolutionary,chi2009evolutionary} and dynamic stochastic block models \cite{sarkar2020graph,lin2008facetnet} enable statistical modeling of evolving community structures over time.
-Recent deep learning approaches also support dynamic CD through mechanisms such as temporal embeddings \cite{zhang2020seal}, variational inference \cite{li2021dnc}, contrastive learning \cite{fan2020one2multi, cheng2021multi, xia2021self}, and generative modeling \cite{jia2019communitygan}.
+Temporal spectral methods \cite{chi2007evolutionary} and dynamic stochastic block models \cite{matias2017statistical} enable statistical modeling of evolving community structures over time.
+Recent deep learning approaches also support dynamic CD through mechanisms such as dynamic embeddings \cite{yang2017graph} and contrastive learning \cite{park2022cgc}.
 These models capture temporal dependencies and structural evolution.